[Updated] Is Podcast app a literal mess after iOS 14.5 update; can't delete episodes & unnecessarily downloading old episodes?

 Update 22 (July 14)

 An individual took to Twitter to share their frustrations with the official Podcasts app on iOS.
-We’ve talks about most of the problems already, however, they’ve highlighted other problems such as the bug with CarPlay that causes the current playing podcast to skip.
+We’ve talked about most of the problems already, however, they’ve highlighted other problems such as the bug with CarPlay that causes the current playing podcast to skip.

 Here’s the full thread: